I just completed a 30 Day Paleo Challenge. I started it on June 17 and finished on July 18, 2011.

 That’s cool, I have no special interest in you eating this way or not eating this way.

-But I want to tell you why I feel I was successful in such a short amount of time and why I think you’d be pleasantly surprised if you committed to your own 30-day Paleo Challenge.
+But here’s why I think was successful in such a short amount of time and why I think you’d be pleasantly surprised if you committed to your own 30-day Paleo Challenge.
 30 days is nothing in the big picture of things.
 If you hate it, then stop after the 30 days and never eat that way again, but you really have nothing to lose (except weight) and:

 a.)
 This isn’t as hard as it first appears.